International Research on Youth Sport, Physical Activity and Health

 2. Collaborative Research on Youth Empowerment and Education: SMART Infrastructure and Mobility Innovations for Resilient Community Health

-4. 4) Speech Production and Physical Activity as Predictors of Emotional Resilience During the COVID-19 Pandemic in Nigeria, Ghana, Botswana and Tanzania
+4. Speech Production and Physical Activity as Predictors of Emotional Resilience During the COVID-19 Pandemic in Nigeria, Ghana, Botswana, and Tanzania.
+Dr. Leps Malete directs the research lab.

 The research lab is directed by Dr. Leps Malete.